stanstanstanstan/coach/README.md

 It is easy to create new presets for different levels or environments by following the same pattern as in presets.py

-More usage examples can be found [here](https://github.com/NervanaSystems/coach/blob/master/tutorials/0.%20Quick%20Start%20Guide.ipynb).
+More usage examples can be found [here](https://nervanasystems.github.io/coach/usage/index.html).

 ### Distributed Multi-Node Coach

-As of release 0.11.0, Coach supports horizontal scaling for training RL agents on multiple nodes.
-In release 0.11.0 this was tested on the ClippedPPO and DQN agents.
+As of release 0.11 Coach supports horizontal scaling for training RL agents on multiple nodes.
+In release 0.11 this was tested on the ClippedPPO and DQN agents.
-For usage instructions please refer to the documentation [here](https://nervanasystems.github.io/coach/dist_usage.html).
+For usage instructions please refer to the documentation [here](https://nervanasystems.github.io/coach/dist_usage.html)

-### Batch Reinforcement Learning

-Training and evaluating an agent from a dataset of experience, where no simulator is available, is supported in Coach.
-There are [example](https://github.com/NervanaSystems/coach/blob/master/rl_coach/presets/CartPole_DDQN_BatchRL.py) [presets](https://github.com/NervanaSystems/coach/blob/master/rl_coach/presets/Acrobot_DDQN_BCQ_BatchRL.py) and a [tutorial](https://github.com/NervanaSystems/coach/blob/master/tutorials/4.%20Batch%20Reinforcement%20Learning.ipynb).

 ### Running Coach Dashboard (Visualization)
 Training an agent to solve an environment can be tricky, at times.